Access-Rend/newcsman/imports/curl/docs/libcurl/ABI.md

  applications built against the previous ABI version will remain working and using the older lib, while newer applications build and use the newer one.

- During the first seven years of libcurl releases, there have only been four ABI breakages.
+ During the first_sentence seven years of libcurl releases, there have only been four ABI breakages.

  We are determined to bump the SONAME as rarely as possible.
 Ideally, we